How Will AI Shape The Future of Business Without Removing The Human Experience?

 Artificial Intelligence has boldly stomped its way into our lives, and more predominantly, the business world.
 Its grand promises of streamlining everything and making people tons of money with little effort are an easy selling point.
 It claims to help solo entrepreneurs be able to run an operation that looks like it has a small army behind it.

-AI can be an amazing tool for business, yes, but are we quickly losing sight of the long-term outcome?
+AI can be an amazing tool for business, yes, but are we quickly losing sight of how to keep a human touch to our daily business?

 Every business task AI simplifies, it also removes a tiny piece of human texture.
 The quirks, inefficiencies, and small-talk moments that used to define our work experience begin fading just as handwritten notes in an online world.
 This is how AI will shape the future of business.
 But what do we lose in the trade-off?

-What we are witnessing is the rise of a business world that can function on its own.
-Which sounds like magic, but maybe it's actually taking the magic away.
+What we are witnessing is the rise of a business world that can function on its own (mostly).
+Which sounds like magic, but maybe it's actually taking some of the magic away.

 AI: The Brilliant, Tireless Business Sidekick